-Transmission Lines and Terminations in High-Speed Design
+Transmission Line Termination Techniques in High-Speed Design

 A transmission line is a pair of conductors used to deliver energy in the form of an electromagnetic field.
-Most of us are familiar with the wires that lead to our houses to deliver the power needed to operate our lights and appliances.
+Most of us are familiar with the wires that lead to our houses delivering the power needed to operate our lights and appliances.
 In the context of PCB design, it is a signal in a signal layer on top of a plane or between two planes.

 A key part of this section and the ones that follow is providing design rules that are valid along with proof of their validity.
 It is the author’s belief that all design rules should be accompanied by their proofs as well as with what their limitations are if any.

 At its most basic a transmission is a pair of conductors used to deliver energy in the form of an electromagnetic field.
-Most of us are familiar with the wires that lead to our houses to deliver the power needed to operate our lights and appliances.
+Most of us are familiar with the wires that lead to our houses delivering the power needed to operate our lights and appliances.
 In the context of PCB design, it is a signal in a signal layer on top of a plane or between two planes.
 Figure 1 illustrates the four types of transmission lines normally used in PCBs.
 As can be seen, there are two main types; stripline and micro-stripline.
-The former is a transmission line between two planes and the latter a transmission line on top of a plane.
+The former is a transmission line between two planes and the latter is a transmission line on top of a plane.
 It is important to note that the word ground was not used to describe the planes.
 The DC name of a plane is of no consequence when discussing electromagnetic fields.

 Figure 1.
 Types of PCB Transmission Lines

-Various combinations of these four transmission line configurations will be used to make up a PCB stackup.
+Various combinations of these four transmission line configurations will be used to make up a PCB stack-up.
 Controlling crosstalk as signals run side by side in a signal layer or one over the top of another in adjacent signal layers will be covered in the next block.
 Also, calculating characteristic impedance will be covered in the following block.

 Working through a transmission line through your various characteristic impedances can be a bear.
-Mind you, with the right PCB design software, you ought to be able to control impedance and crosstalk with smart design rules checking as well as manage PCB layer stackups with ease and grace.
+Mind you, with the right PCB design software, you ought to be able to control impedance and crosstalk with smart design rules checking as well as manage PCB layer stack-ups with ease and grace.
 Altium Designer has kept these in mind when designing its user-friendly design environment.

 Altium Designer’s Unified Design Environment

 In order to properly manage a transmission line, it is important to know what is moving on that transmission line.
-In beginning electronics, we are taught about voltage and current with current flow identified as the signal.
+In beginning electronics, we are taught about voltage and current with current flow identified as the signal termination.
 Unfortunately, this is too simplistic a view of how signaling happens and if the focus is on current flow only, the quality of signals may be compromised.

 Most of us know that electronic signals move at or near the speed of light which is at or near 186,000 miles or 300,000 kilometers per second in a vacuum.
 Current flow, which is the movement of electrons in a copper conductor, moves at the rate of about 1375 miles per hour or 2200 kilometers per hour.
 So, the signal can’t be current flow.
 It is the electromagnetic field.
 Figure 2 illustrates what the electromagnetic field looks like around a stripline transmission line.
 The line is coming out of the page traveling between two planes and is an end on view.